Learn to use accounting information for operational decision-making.

 - Demonstrate critical thinking and effective writing skills by completing various writing exercises.

-- Comprehend current ethical and corporate governance topics within the management accounting.
+- Comprehend current ethical and corporate governance topics within accounting.

-- Know and apply techniques to effectively manage key cost, compensation, and budgeting aspects of an enterprise.
+- Know and apply techniques to effectively manage an enterprise’s cost, compensation and budgeting aspects.

 You’ll acquire the decision-making framework and tools required to meet or exceed the ever-changing expectations of the accounting profession in ACC 536.
-For more information about this course or other courses in The University of Scranton’s online Master of Accountancy degree, request more information or call us today toll-free at (866) 373-9547.
+For more information about this course or other courses in The University of Scranton’s online Master of Accountancy degree or online MBA: Accounting Specialization, request more information or call us today toll-free at (866) 373-9547.